José Madrid

 José Enrique Madrid (born April 21, 1988) is an Ecuadorian footballer currently playing for Guayaquil City.

 Club career

-He played for El Nacional in his youth.
-He scored 2 goals in 8 games for them and was a good talent for the team.
-He was a key player in Jorge Célico's strategic plan for the team.
+He played for El Nacional in his youth, where he scored 2 goals in 8 games for them.
+He was a good talent and a key player in Jorge Célico's strategic plan for the team.

 Transfer

-In October 2008, he and Jefferson Montero transferred to Mexican club Dorados de Sinaloa with a help from former Ecuadorian teammate, Christian Benítez.
-He debuted for Dorados on October 11 coming on as a substitute against Irapuato.
+In October 2008, he and Jefferson Montero transferred to the Mexican club Dorados de Sinaloa with the help of a former Ecuadorian teammate, Christian Benítez.
+He debuted for Dorados on October 11, coming on as a substitute against Irapuato.

 In January 2013, Madrid was transferred to LDU Quito.